mnett0/CryptoMoneyTicker/README.md

 * Choose the screen change interval *(do not exceed 30 changes/minute)*

-      152  interval = yourInterval; // in milliseconds
+      145  interval = yourInterval; // in milliseconds

-That's it, enjoy! :relaxed:
+Do you like this library?
+Please :star: this project!

 ### License